What is Landscape Partnership Asia?

-Formalized in 2018, AFoCO is an intergovernmental organization committed to strengthening forest cooperation by transforming proven technologies and policies into concrete actions in the context of sustainable forest management to address the impacts of climate change.
+Formalized in 2018, the Asian Forest Cooperation Organization (AFoCO) is a treaty-based intergovernmental organization that is committed to strengthening forest cooperation and taking concrete actions to promote sustainable forest management and address the impacts of climate change.

 Center for International Forestry Research (CIFOR) and World Agroforestry (ICRAF) (together: CIFOR-ICRAF):

 The Center for International Forestry Research (CIFOR) and World Agroforestry (ICRAF) are scientific institutions that envision a more equitable world where trees in all landscapes, from drylands to the humid tropics, enhance the environmental and social well-being of all.
 CIFOR-ICRAF are CGIAR Research Centers.

 Since early 2012, the Alliance (earlier known as the EverGreen Agriculture Partnership) has brought together leading research, technical and development organizations to harness their collective knowledge and technical capacity to build a shared vision around landscape restoration and livelihood improvement.
 The Alliance provides a collaborative platform to support and facilitate massivescale environmental restoration and sustainable agricultural intensification projects, increasing biodiversity and both mitigating and adapting to the impacts of climate change on a global scale.
 The Alliance works with, and through, a multitude of member organisations, institutions and governments at the national and sub-national levels across Sub-Saharan Africa, Latin America and Southeast and South Asia, supporting collaboration, learning, sharing and harmonization across sectors and borders.